Woman Killed When SUV Slams Into Texas Apartment

 McAmis said an 8-year-old girl was also inside the residence but was not harmed.

-McAmis said the crash appears to be accidental but that it would be up to the police department to determine if any charges would be filed in the case.
+McAmis said the crash appears to be accidental but that it would be up to the police department to determine if any charges would be filed.